cskmnrpt/qase-tavern/README.md

 3. Run `pip install -r requirements.txt` from the root of this repository to install dependencies.

-4. Install browsers, if you are using the `playwright` library: `playwright install`.

-5. Create a `qase.config.json` in the root of the repository, and add your token, and project code.
+4. Create a `qase.config.json` in the root of the repository, and add your token, and project code.

-6. Run `pytest`.
+5. Run `pytest`.